tcho5/Scream_Jumper/README.md

 2) Sound effects for jumping and dying
 3) Score text that keeps track of scores
 4) Different difficulties?
-5) Ability to change the objects that jumps
+5) Ability to change the objects that jumps (Collectables)